andreped/livermask/demo/README.md

 Then open `http://127.0.0.1:7860` in your favourite internet browser to view the demo.

-Natural future TODOs include:
+TODOs:
-- [ ] Add gallery widget to enable scrolling through 2D slices
+- [X] Add gallery widget to enable scrolling through 2D slices
-- [ ] Render segmentation for individual 2D slices as overlays
+- [X] Render segmentation for individual 2D slices as overlays